moq-wg/moq-transport/draft-lcurley-warp.md

 The encoder outputs the bitstream in decode order, which means that each frame is output after its dependencies.
 This is only relevant for B-frames as they must be buffered until the frame they reference has been flushed.

-A layer MUST be in decode order.
+A segment MUST be in decode order.

 For the example above, this would look like: